kubernetes-sigs/kustomize/examples/helloWorld/README.md

     $BASE/kustomization.yaml
 ```

-*Note* `sed` works differently on different systems.
-On MacOS, for example, use this command instead:
+On a Mac, use:
 ```
-sed -i '' 's/pineapple/kiwi/' $OVERLAYS/staging/map.yaml
+sed -i '' $pattern $file
 ```
+to get in-place editing.

 See the effect:
 <!-- @checkLabel @test -->